Through the Grapevine: Vineyard Distance as a Measure of Topological Dissimilarity: Application to deep learning

 We now present an experiment applying vineyard distance to the study of neural network training dynamics.
 A fundamental task in deep learning is to fit a neural network to training data to build a classifier.
 Through gradient descent, internal parameters in the neural network are adjusted to reduce the training loss until a convergence criterion is satisfied.
 Despite their enormous practical success, the internal dynamics of neural network training remain difficult to interpret and compare across different architectures.

 Each gradient descent step is called an epoch.
 If we consider the space of all possible inputs $X$, and focus on binary classification, then at each epoch the neural network gives a \textbf{output function} $f: X \to [0,1]$.
 A perfect classification would send all points in Class 0 to $0$ and all points in Class $1$ to $1$.
 In practice, however, the image of $f$ contains more than just $\{0,1\}$; we can think of $f(x)$ as a prediction representing the confidence that the point $x$ is in Class 1 and not Class 0.
 We will use vineyard distance to study the evolution of the output function throughout the training process.
-While most analyses of neural network performance focus on the speed with which the loss decreases and the final accuracy, we are interested in qualitative features of the training process itself.